cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 **Note: if you're reading this from my blog, [you might want to read it from Github for better code formatting](https://github.com/cbalantic/cbalantic.github.io/blob/master/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md).**

 If you're interested in birds and bioacoustics, you're probably aware of [BirdNET](https://birdnet.cornell.edu/), a bird sound recognition program developed by the [Cornell Center for Conservation Bioacoustics](https://www.birds.cornell.edu/ccb/).
-There's a BirdNET app you can use directly on your phone for on-the-go bird sound identifications, but what is more useful to me as a bioacoustics scientist is the [BirdNET Github repository](https://github.com/kahst/BirdNET-Lite).
+There's a BirdNET app you can use directly on your phone for on-the-go bird sound identifications, but more useful to me as a bioacoustics scientist is the [BirdNET Github repository](https://github.com/kahst/BirdNET-Lite).
 This is a promising free tool for processing a ton of audio data relatively quickly and understanding something about which avian species are present.

 My challenge with BirdNET was actually *accessing* it.
 It was developed for Linux and Python users.
 In my job, I work on a Windows machine where I don't have admin rights, and I'm much more comfortable in R than I am in Python.
 After many failures, I have finally installed BirdNET on my Windows machine, and I'm now running it directly from RStudio.
 It was so worth the effort!
 I suspect BirdNET is going to be a game-changer for avian bioacoustics.
 I would not have been able to do this without helpful tips from patient and generous colleagues.
 I'm hoping to pay it forward by writing down how I got this to work, in case it helps someone else.